axelpale/openmoji-spritemap-generator/README.md

 - emojis: An array of emoji objects originating from openmoji.json.
 The order defines the order in the output.
 - name: A string.
 A unique name for this emoji set.
 Affects html classes and console output.
 - emojiDir: A directory path to emoji images, downloaded from OpenMoji.
 - targetImagePath: A file path where to save the sheet image.
+If emojiDir contains SVG images, then use the extension `.svg` and if PNG then `.png`.
 - targetHtmlPath: A file path where to save the image map HTML snippet.
 - targetJsonPath: A file path where to save the map data JSON.
 - targetCssPath: A file path where to save the sprite CSS.